silvae86/moodle-autocorrect-sqlite/README.md

 3. Go to the directory where the cloned files are
 		`cd moodle-sql-evaluator`

-4. Run the setup in Terminal
+4. Run the setup in Terminal (should detect your operating system, macOS or Ubuntu, and act appropriately)
-	- On macOS
-		`chmod setup-mac.sh && ./setup-mac.sh`
-	- On Ubuntu Linux
-		`chmod setup-ubuntu.sh && ./setup-ubuntu.sh`
+	- `chmod setup.sh && ./setup.sh`

 ### Preparation of the environment

-1. Download the answers of your students from moodle 1.1.
+1. Download the answers of your students from moodle

+	1.1.
 Access the Exam in Moodle

 	1.2.
 Select the 'Responses' option to access the list of answers given by the students

 	<img src="https://github.com/silvae86/moodle-autocorrect-sqlite/raw/master/docs/img/downloading_answers.png" alt="Access all student answers" width="200"/>

 	1.2.
 Sort the answers by the first name of the students (or any other criteria, as the SQL evaluator will produce a list of answers ordered by that same criteria).

 	1.3.
-Select Microsoft Excel as the download format for the answers 1.4.
+Select Microsoft Excel as the download format for the answers

+	1.4.
 Click 'Download'.
 An Excel file will be produced by moodle and start downloading.

 	<img src="https://github.com/silvae86/moodle-autocorrect-sqlite/raw/master/docs/img/download_answers.jpg" alt="Ordering and downloading student answers" width="800"/>